AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

 # FastQC Post Trimming
 Checking for the quality of the reads post trimming.
 We especially want to see if the read length has gone down too much.
-We'd chack that by looking in the sequence length in the FastQC files
+We'd check that by looking in the sequence length in the FastQC files
 ```
 fastqc -o /home/sarahm/cvl/fastqc/fastqc_posttrim /home/sarahm/cvl/trim_dir/*.fastq.gz
 ```